-This weekend I took the chance to attend the second Think Visibility conference, held in Leeds that is described as covering “the things that usually get left behind in the web design process” – with speakers covering various areas of blogging, SEO, affililate marketing and PPC.
+This weekend I took the chance to attend the second Think Visibility conference, held in Leeds that is described as covering “the things that usually get left behind in the web design process” – with speakers covering various areas of blogging, SEO, PPC, affiliate and digital marketing.

 First of all, I think it’s always good to see these types of events happening outside of London for a change and giving us northern bloggers and online, web-type people to experience an event such as this without having to necessarily travel all the way down south – not there’s anything wrong with that, but the chance to meet other people is always good!

 Having attended the first Think Visibility conference back in March 2009 and found it very useful, I did think that it would be worthwhile attending again and what with the upgrade in venue (from the previous Old Broadcasting House location) and another impressive list of speakers, along I went and here’s what I thought of the presentations that I attended…

 WordPress SEO Strategies – Joost de Valk (@yoast)

 First of the keynote speakers was Joost de Valk, well known to many of us who run WordPress to power our blogs, not only for his optimisation and SEO tips that he writes about but also for the plugins that he develops and many of us use on a daily basis.
 His talk focussed on optimising your WordPress site and covered areas such as page load times and their relationship to readers and Google, caching, image size etc. Lots of great ideas here and I was making notes during the whole presentation and now have a list of things to address off the back of this great talk!
 I even got to have a quick chat with him at lunchtime, a very approachable guy and was great to see him at Think Visibility in Leeds.

 Big Site SEO: The Telegraph.co.uk – Julian Sambles (@JulianSambles)